How Women's World Cup quarter-finalists shape up

 They've often had the quality but their best result so far is a fourth-place finish in 2011.

-The quarter-finals is as far as they've got in each of the past two Women's Word Cup but they are looking strong under Herve Renard at this tournament.
+The quarter-finals are as far as they've got in each of the past two Women's World Cups but they are looking strong under Herve Renard at this tournament.

-They are unbeaten so far, finishing top of Group F with a draw and two wins - including beating Brazil - and they thrashed Morocco 4-0 in the last 16.
+They are unbeaten so far, finishing top of Group F with a draw and two wins - beating Brazil - and they thrashed Morocco 4-0 in the last 16.

-Anita Asante, former England defender on BBC One: "France have shown that they have developed relationships within this tournament, and rhythm in their play."
+Anita Asante, former England defender, on BBC One: "France have shown that they have developed relationships within this tournament, and rhythm in their play."

 Japan